Move would open up export opportunities for US producers

 Taiwan’s draft regulation establishes the MRL of ractopamine in pig muscle and fat and edible offal as 0.01 parts per million, and in liver and kidneys as 0.04 parts per million.
 It would take effect January 1, 2021.

-Taiwan had banned ractopamine use in its pork imports since 2007, according to the National Pork Producers Association.
+Taiwan had banned ractopamine use in its pork imports since 2007, according to the National Pork Producers Council.
 It said that, in July 2012, Taiwan passed legislation that established an MRL for imported beef but not for pork.
 The new regulations for pork would provide opportunities for U.S. pork producers to export their product to Taiwan.

 Since Taiwan’s government announced the changes, there has been pushback from non-governmental organizations, legislators and health experts who believe ractopamine residues in human food may pose a risk to human health.